Last updated: 13 December 2023

 Take action – deal with structural concerns

-If you are concerned about your building, don’t wait for your council to act before dealing with any structural concerns.
+If you are concerned about your building, do not wait for your council to act before dealing with any structural concerns.

-Owning an earthquake-prone building doesn’t necessarily mean your building should not be occupied.
+Owning an earthquake-prone building does not necessarily mean your building should not be occupied.
 But it does mean you should get a professional engineering assessment as soon as you can, and then work out a plan to fix any identified problems over a reasonable time period.

 You can follow the three steps below as a guide: